acend/helm-basics-training/content/en/docs/03.0/_index.md

 {{% /alert %}}

 {{% onlyWhen mobi %}}
 Use `wordpress-<namespace>.kubedev.mobicorp.test` as your hostname.
-It might take some time until your ingress hostname is accessable as the DNS name first has to be propagated correctly.
+It might take some time until your ingress hostname is accessible, as the DNS name first has to be propagated correctly.
 {{% /onlyWhen %}}

-If you look inside the [Chart.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/Chart.yaml) file of the WordPress chart you see a dependency to the [MariaDB Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb).
+If you look inside the [Chart.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/Chart.yaml) file of the WordPress chart, you'll see a dependency to the [MariaDB Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb).
 All the MariaDB values are used by this dependent Helm chart and the chart is automatically deployed when installing WordPress.

 {{% onlyWhen mobi %}}
-The WordPress and MariaDB charts use (at the time of writing) the following container images:
+The WordPress and MariaDB charts use the following container images (at the time of writing):

 * `docker.io/bitnami/wordpress:5.4.0-debian-10-r6`
 * `docker.io/bitnami/mariadb:10.3.22-debian-10-r60`